 Two, good destination for a beginner snowshoe, but can be a bit steep in sections, otherwise this would be a one.

 Located right on the border of Hamilton and Franklin Counties, Coney is an outstanding bang-for-your-buck mountain.
 With its ease of access and short distance it is sure to please every member of your family.

 From the intersection of Route 30 and 28N in Long Lake follow Route 30 toward Tupper Lake.
-Continue for just over 12-miles to the parking area on the right.
-This is a brand new parking area built by the NYSDEC over the last year.
+Continue for just over 12 miles to the parking area on the right.
+The parking area is just off the road, up a little hill.